New Zealand reports three new COVID-19 local cases, first since Jan | Health

 New Zealand on Sunday reported three new locally acquired COVID-19 cases, the country's first since late January, when a returned traveller tested positive after leaving quarantine.
 New Zealand's minister for COVID-19 response, Chris Hipkins, said the three cases were a couple and their daughter in Auckland, and that genomic testing was being conducted to see if the family's infection was linked to any highly infectious variants.

-New Zealand - which had gone more than two months without infection before the January outbreak - is set to start inoculating its 5 million people against the new coronavirus on Feb.
+New Zealand - which had gone more than two months without infection before the January case - is to start inoculating its 5 million people against the new coronavirus on Feb.
 20, after receiving the Pfizer-BioNTech vaccine earlier than anticipated.
+The country remains on alert level 1 for COVID-19, its lowest level, with no restrictions.

+"No further consideration of change to alert levels has been taken at this point.
+We will collect more information before we would make any such decision," Hipkins said.
+Health authorities are still working to find out how the family contracted the virus and "whether COVID-19 could be out there in the community ... or whether this is the start of what could be a chain of transmission," he said.

+As a precaution, the high school of the girl in the family will be closed on Monday and Tuesday, with COVID-19 testing facilities to be set up there, officials said.
+Airlines have also been contacted, as the woman in the infected family works for an airline catering company, LSG Sky Chefs, where she mostly works in the laundry facilities, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)